trlafleur/Tasmota-Tank-Sensor/README.md

 Rename the Berry file your using to "autoexec.be", then upload it to the ESP32 file system.
 Reboot Tasmota, the Berry file will run after re-booting.

-There are three version of the Berry script flies for this project:
+There are four version of the Berry script flies for this project:
 ~~~
 Tank_Code3-VL53L1.be            Is for the VL53L1 TOF sensor with table lookup
 Tank_Code4-VL53L1.be            As above, but also use linear interpolation of the lookup-table
+Tank_Code4b-VL53L1.be           As above, but for 330 gal tank
 Tank_Code3-SR04M.be             Is for the SR04 ultrasonic sensor sensor
 ~~~
 A simple Node-Red flow that is include in GitHub will send an email if tank is low...